tomography/tomobank/docs/source/data/docs.data.spheres.rst

 Spheres
 -------

-These sphere data sets  :cite:`stannard_01:17` contains samples with varied volume fractions of borosilicate glass spheres encased in a polypropylene matrix.
+These sphere data sets :cite:`singh:17` contains samples with varied volume fractions of borosilicate glass spheres encased in a polypropylene matrix :cite:`stannard_01:17`.
 The sphere diameter is a gaussian distribution ranging from 38-45 µm.
 The samples were scanned at both 25 mm and 60 mm sample to detector distance  with the experimental conditions reported in the table below: